intermine/im-docs/docs/intermine/upgrade.md

 ## Dependencies

 Software dependency requirements have been updated to the latest versions.
-This is so we can get rid of legacy code and make use of new features.
+This is so that we can get rid of legacy code and make use of new features.

 ```text
 Java SDK 8